Sokrat Dodbiba: Life

-Dodbiba was born in Elbasan, back then Ottoman Empire, in the Orthodox community of the "Kala" (Castle) neighborhood, a small community but with prominent members.
+Dodbiba was born in Elbasan, back then Ottoman Empire, today modern Albania, in the Orthodox Christian community of the "Kala" (Castle) neighborhood, a small community but with prominent members.
 He was the son of Anastas Dodbiba and Polikseni Nosi (sister of Albanian politician Lef Nosi).
 He took his first lessons in his neighborhood's school, first in Greek language, later in Albanian.
 Dodbiba studied later in the Robert College of Istanbul where between others he was taught by Sali Nivica.

-In 1921, he went to Vienna to follow his graduate studies in the Faculty of Economical Sciences.
+In 1921, he went to Vienna, Austria to follow his graduate studies in the Faculty of Economical Sciences.
 During that time, he was engaged with the "Albania" Society of the Albanian students, and contributed in establishing the Djalëria (Fellowhood) newspaper of this society.

 He returned to Albanian with a graduate degree in Political Economy.
 In 1932, Dodbiba started working in the Ministry of Finances as Head of Receivables Department.
 He was assigned to publish the newspaper Ekonomisti shqiptar (The Albanian economist) after he had published several articles in contemporary press organs.
-Soon-after he moved on up as Chief-administrator of the Ministry of Finances of Albania, and later commissioner of the State Bank where he worked until 1943.
+Soon-after he moved on up as Chief-administrator of the Ministry of Finances of Albania, and later commissioner of the National Bank of Albania where he worked until 1943.